 Where can we find vitamin B12?

 In the past, we got enough vitamin B12 while eating excrements, dirty plants, and drinking fresh water out of natural water sources.
-But more and more countries chlorinate their water to kill any bacteria due to raising environmental pollution.
+But more and more countries chlorinate their water to kill any bacteria due to rising environmental pollution.
 The positive thing in our sterilized world is that we do not get cholera any longer but neither we get enough cobalamin.

 But why can we get B12 by eating animal products if they cannot produce it by themselves?